setms/book/docs/requirements/digest/specification.md

   Required functionality should provide stakeholders with business value in line with the business objectives for the product.
   This includes compliance with laws, regulations, and standards.
+  Reject requirements that don't contribute to the stated business objectives.
+  Likewise, exclude business rules that don't need implementing in software.

   Requirements must come from a source that has the authority to provide requirements.
 - **Feasible**.
   It must be possible to implement the requirement in an economic fashion.